Though Rubber plants propagate best in the soil for sturdy support, rooting in water is necessary for faster root growth.

 Step 3: Cut the Stem at the Right Spot

-You need to cut the plant in such a way that it must contain at least one or two leaves and at least one node.
-Node is the part of the plant from where a new branch, leaves, or bud grows.
+You need to cut the plant to contain at least one or two leaves and at least one node.
+The node is part of the plant from where a new branch, leaves, or bud grows.

 1. Stem Cutting

-In stem cutting, you make a cut from your rubber plant along with the growing tip.
+You make a cut from your Rubber plant and the growing tip in stem cutting.
 It will have enough leaves for photosynthesis and a stem to grow roots.

-Once the roots are developed, the growth will resume eventually, and you will get a new rubber plant eventually.
+Once the roots are developed, the growth will eventually resume, and you will get a new Rubber plant.

 2. Leaf Node Cutting

-With leaf node cutting, you can make many cuttings to get more baby rubber plants.
+You can make many cuttings with leaf node cutting to get more baby Rubber plants.

 Once you decide on the cutting you want, make a sharp cut with sharp and sterilized shears.
-Cut the stem at an angle of 45-degree.
+Cut the stem at an angle of 45 degrees.

 For the branch oozing sap in your original plant, take a pinch of soil from its pot and place it in the cut.
 This will stop the plant from bleeding.